meffie/ansible-role-robotframework/README.md

 # Ansible Role: Robot Framework

-Installs the [Robot Framework](https://robotframework.org) test automation framework, and optionally one or more external test libraries and directories of test sources.
+Install the [Robot Framework](https://robotframework.org) test automation framework, and optionally, one or more external test libraries.

-This role will install Robot Framework with ``pip``.

-``pip`` will be installed if not already present.
+This role will install Robot Framework with ``pip``. ``pip`` will be installed if not already present.
 The EPEL repository will be installed on RHEL/CentOS distributions in order to install ``pip``.

+After importing this role, copy your test data and resources on the server, the execute ``robot`` to run tests.

 ## Requirements